flopma/crowd-jaas/README.md

 ---

-This repository contains a JAAS LoginModule for Jetty which integrates with Atlassian Crowd.
-The need is to run [Rundeck](http://rundeck.org) against Crowd.
-But it should be usable for any other application compatible with JAAS/Jetty
+This repository contains a JAAS LoginModule for Rundeck which integrates with Atlassian Crowd.

 <ol>
 <li>Clone the source

-<pre><code>$ git clone -v --progress https://github.com/flopma/crowd-jaas.git /your/working/folder</code></pre>
+<pre><code>$ git clone -v --progress https://github.com/flopma/crowd-jaas.git
+$ cd crowd-jaas
+$ git checkout rundeck-2.7</code></pre>

 </li>
 <li>Build the jar from the source